9 Common Vaccine Myths, Debunked

 Myth: The COVID-19 vaccines are injected with a bar code or microchip to keep track of people.

-Fact: Although this would make a great sci-fi movie, it’s not true.
-This bizarre claim originated in a widely distributed Facebook video that contains manipulated footage of Bill and Melinda Gates and Jack Ma, and calls out a company called ApiJect, which in November received a $590 million USD loan to produce injectors for the vaccines.

 ApiJect does offer optional “Radio Frequency Identification chip” technology.
-These chips are meant to go on a syringe’s label and confirm that a vaccine is authentic, unexpired, and unused, Steve Hofman, an ApiJect spokesperson, told Reuters.
+These chips are meant to go on a syringe’s label and confirm that a vaccine is authentic, unexpired, and unused, Steve Hofman, an ApiJect spokesperson, confirmed to Refinery29.
 They would never be injected into a human.
+Plus, as of this writing, no COVID vaccines being used in the U.S. actually opted in to using the chip technology.

 Advertisement

-Note: This story has been updated with a comment from ApiJect.